ne1nene1/procastitrackerdbs_parser/README.md

 ```

 ## explaination:
-please read procastitracker database's file format spec by the author [here](./file_format.txt) to get a better understanding of how this script work
+please read procastitracker database's file format spec by the author [here](./file_format.txt) to get a better understanding of how this script works

 ### procastitrackerdbs_parser.load_db(file_path)
 parse procastitracker database file in path file_path